-Each International Studies School (ISSN) has a mission to create a learning and child development environment in which every student is ready to compete, connect, and cooperate within a global community.
-All students will be ready for college or other post-secondary education of their choice.
+Each school in Asia Society's International Studies Schools Network (ISSN) has a mission to create a learning and child development environment in which every student is ready to compete, connect, and cooperate within a global community.
+All students will be ready for college or other postsecondary education of their choice.

 To achieve this mission, each school must help students develop the new knowledge and skills that they will need in an ever-shrinking world and to blend it with a core curriculum in ways that ultimately contribute to students’ overall intelligence.